lukeplausin/organised/README.md

 * Recommend files for compression or deletion
 * Identify duplicate photos or files
 * Produce some nice easy to view visualisations of your mess to help you decide what to do with it
+* Run continuously to sort through and arrange files which you dumped on the desktop or into a 'sort-me' folder
 * Suggestions welcome!

 ## Photo sorter